I’m Going To Say It: The Beach Sucks

 Dumb people

 If we’re being honest with ourselves, the beach is like a stupidity convention.
 Whenever I’m at the the beach I’m usually stressed out by some moron doing something that conflicts with common sense.
 The last time I was at the beach, “relaxing,” we watched a father who, in the middle of a crowded area, broke out a baseball to play catch with his son.
 It was a touching moment between a young boy and his half-drunk dad, witnessed by about 50 of us lucky beachgoers sitting nearby.
 After a minute I realized he wasn’t playing catch, he was TEACHING the kid to throw.
 With an actual baseball.
 Guess what happened?
 Yes.
-An errant throw and a few screams later, and a nearby woman had a fresh bruise on her thigh.
+An errant throw later a nearby woman had a fresh bruise on her thigh.
 Relaxing.

 The idea of the beach vs. reality

 Most of us are chasing the idea of the beach, and I get that.
 I also want to go to a place that’s warm and fun, away from work and other responsibilities, where everyone is relaxing or playing water sports or listening to music, and half-naked pretty people walk about.
 That sounds amazing.
 Kind of like a fairy tale.
 Because it is.
 Whenever I think about the beach, inevitably the ’90s show “Baywatch” flashes through my head.
 When I lived in L.A.
 I saw the “Baywatch” crew filming one Sunday morning on the Santa Monica beach.
 Pamela Anderson was there.
-So was the Hoff.
-After a few minutes, Tommy Lee and a friend showed up too.
-When I looked around at the TV crew, the cast and the few other random L.A. locals standing there gawking (like me) that morning, we all had something in common.
+So was Hoff.
+After a few minutes, Anderson’s then-husband Tommy Lee and a friend showed up, too.
+And when I looked around at the TV crew, the cast and the other random L.A. locals standing there gawking (like me) that morning, we all had something in common.
 We all looked bored.
 You know why?
 The beach sucks.